-The sight of swallows lined up on telephone wires marks the turn of the year and signals the approach of autumn.
+The sight of house martins lined up on telephone wires marks the turn of the year and signals the approach of autumn.

 Birds in your garden

 By mid-August swifts have already left for Africa, although swallows and house martins linger a little bit longer, gathering in flocks before embarking on their long migration.

 It's harder to spot some of our shy all-year-round residents, such as the dunnock and wren, hidden in hedges and thickets.
 If you keep a bird bath well topped up with water, you'll tempt them out for early morning bathing as well as provide much-needed drinking water in dry weather.
 It's a good idea to raise your birdbath off the ground, and place it in the open, giving birds a clear view of danger.

 Planting in August